handgun50/PaperBoard/README.md

 #Want to donate?
-Follow me on Google+ and send me a Hangout.
-Thanks in advance.
-Every help is really appreciated.
+Donations will help me improve the app, add more features and motivates me to continue with development as I can see if people is really thankful with this. <b> If you want to donate, follow me on Google+ and send me a Hangout.
+Thanks in advance.</b> Every help is really appreciated.

 #Updating Guide